 \section{Introduction}

-Underneath the fusion crusts of the most primitive stony meteorites lies a profusion of millimeter-sized igneous spheres.
-These chondrules, which can fill $\gtrsim$ 50\% of meteorite volumes, are among the oldest creations of the Solar System, with lead isotopic ages of 4.562--4.567 billion years, and near-solar compositions in refractory elements.
-Chondrule petrology indicates they were heated to melting temperatures for a period of a few minutes, and that they cooled over hours to days.
-Their roundness indicates that proto-chondrules were heated while suspended in space, so that surface tension pulled their shapes into spheres.
+Beneath the fusion crusts of the most primitive stony meteorites lies a profusion of millimeter-sized igneous spheres.
+These chondrules, which can fill $\gtrsim$ 50\% of meteorite volumes, are among the oldest creations of the solar system, with lead isotopic ages of 4.562--4.567 billion years, and near-solar compositions in refractory elements.
+Petrologic studies indicate that chondrules were heated to melting temperatures for a few minutes, and cooled over hours to days.
+Their roundness implies that chondrules were melted while suspended in space, so that surface tension pulled their shapes into spheres.
 For reviews, see \cite{connolly_jones_review} and \cite{russell_etal_2018}.

 From the petrologic data we can infer some rough orders of magnitude characterizing the chondrule formation environment.
-The fact that chondrules were partially molten implies an ambient temperature $T \sim 2000$ K. A single chondrule radiating into vacuum at this temperature would cool off unacceptably fast, within seconds; therefore chondrules must have been immersed in, and kept warm by, a gas of high heat capacity, or a radiation bath maintained by an optically thick medium, or both.
-The former possibility is further supported by the retention of volatile elements, principally sodium, within chondrules, requiring ambient Na partial pressures of order $\sim T/\tau^{1/4}$.
+The fact that chondrules were at least partially molten implies an ambient temperature of $T \sim 2000$ K. A single chondrule radiating into vacuum at this temperature would cool off unacceptably fast, within seconds; therefore chondrules must have been immersed in, and kept warm by, a gas of high heat capacity, or a radiation bath maintained by an optically thick medium, or both.
+The former possibility is further supported by the retention of volatile elements -- principally sodium -- within some chondrules, requiring ambient Na partial pressures of order $\sim T/\tau^{1/4}$.
 We take $s_{\rm dust} = 1\,\mu$m, comparable in size to vapor condensates in other settings, including terrestrial experiments of condensing silicate and metal vapor \citep[][page 70]{melosh_1989}, silicate clouds in exoplanet atmospheres \citep[e.g.][]{gao_etal_2020_nature}, and vapor plumes of meteors impacting the Earth at $\lesssim 15$ km/s \citep[][their figure 13]{johnson_melosh_2012}.
-We test different values of $s_{\rm dust}$ in section \ref{sec:param_space}.
+We test different values of $s_{\rm dust}$ in section \ref{subsec:param_space_cooling}.